mgawan/mhm2_staging/README.md

 All six permuations of gnu, cray and intel environments on haswell and knl hardware are supported by sourcing one of these environments:

-`.env-cori-haswell-cray.sh  .env-cori-haswell-gnu.sh  .env-cori-haswell-intel.sh  .env-cori-knl-cray.sh  .env-cori-knl-gnu.sh  .env-cori-knl-intel.sh`
+`.env-cori/env-haswell-cray.sh  .env-cori/env-haswell-gnu.sh  .env-cori/env-haswell-intel.sh  .env-cori/env-knl-cray.sh  .env-cori/env-knl-gnu.sh  .env-cori/env-knl-intel.sh`

 To use these with the build.sh script, simply run as, e.g.:

-`MHMXX_BUILD_ENV=.env-cori-knl-gnu.sh ./build.sh Release`
+`MHMXX_BUILD_ENV=.env-cori/env-knl-gnu.sh ./build.sh Release`

 It is recommended to use either PrgEnv-gnu or PrgEnv-cray.
 Builds with the Intel compiler run very slowly and currently there seems to be some bug that causes the execution to hang.
 This is not present with the other compilers.